wp-plugins/ucenter-integration/readme.txt

 BTW, After enabling msg, avatar, credit, friends component, you can send msg, change avatar, exchange credits and add friends in wordpress.
 That will be very cool for wordpress and discuz fans.

 Plugin has been tested in 3.2.1 without multi site.
+Upgrade UC client to 1.6.0
 Donate: http://chenyundong.com/?p=368

 == Installation ==